MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Parameters
  *pHitTestInfo*
- Address of an **LVHITTESTINFO** structure that contains the position to hit test and that receives information about the results of the hit test.
+ Address of an `LVHITTESTINFO` structure that contains the position to hit test and that receives information about the results of the hit test.

  *pt*
  Point to be tested.

  *pFlags*
  Pointer to an integer that receives information about the results of the test.
-See the explanation of the **flags** member of the [LVHITTESTINFO](http://msdn.microsoft.com/library/windows/desktop/bb774754) structure in the Windows SDK.
+See the explanation of the `flags` member of the [LVHITTESTINFO](http://msdn.microsoft.com/library/windows/desktop/bb774754) structure in the Windows SDK.

 ### Return Value
  The index of the item at the position specified by *pHitTestInfo*, if any, or -1 otherwise.

 ### Remarks
- You can use the `LVHT_ABOVE`, `LVHT_BELOW`, `LVHT_TOLEFT`, and `LVHT_TORIGHT` values of the structure's **flag** member to determine whether to scroll the contents of a list view control.
+ You can use the LVHT_ABOVE, LVHT_BELOW, LVHT_TOLEFT, and LVHT_TORIGHT values of the structure's `flag` member to determine whether to scroll the contents of a list view control.
 Two of these flags can be combined, for example, if the position is above and to the left of the client area.

- You can test for the `LVHT_ONITEM` value of the structure's **flag** member to determine whether a given position is over a list view item.
-This value is a bitwise-OR operation on the `LVHT_ONITEMICON`, `LVHT_ONITEMLABEL`, and `LVHT_ONITEMSTATEICON` values of the structure's **flag** member.
+ You can test for the LVHT_ONITEM value of the structure's `flag` member to determine whether a given position is over a list view item.
+This value is a bitwise-OR operation on the LVHT_ONITEMICON, LVHT_ONITEMLABEL, and LVHT_ONITEMSTATEICON values of the structure's `flag` member.

 ### Example